North Korea returns to inter-Korean liaison office - Journal du Cameroun

 The unification ministry said some of the North Korean staff were back at work on Monday saying they had come to cover their “shift as usual”.

-“Thus, the South and the North held consultation at the liaison office this morning and will continue to operate the office as usual,” the ministry said in a statement.
+“Thus, the South and the North held consultations at the liaison office this morning and will continue to operate the office as usual,” the ministry said in a statement.

 It said the North did not offer details on why they had returned or pulled out in the first place.